 Some of the popular varieties available are Buddy Belts and Small dog harnesses.

 When selecting the types of dog collars for every day use, the main thing is to choose one that matches the strength of your dog.
-The more durable ones come in hemp, nylon and leather.
+The more durable ones come in hemp, nylon and this leather harness.